wildfly/wildfly/README.md

 Usage
 -----

 To use the BOM, import into your dependency management.
-For example, if you wanted "Java EE with Tools recommended by WildFly", use:
+For example, if you wanted "Java EE with WildFly", use:

     <dependencyManagement>
         <dependencies>
             <dependency>
                 <groupId>org.wildfly.bom</groupId>
-                <artifactId>jboss-javaee-7.0-with-tools</artifactId>
+                <artifactId>jboss-javaee-7.0-wildfly</artifactId>
-                <version>9.0.0.Beta2</version>
+                <version>9.0.0.Beta3</version>
                 <scope>import</scope>
             </dependency>
         </dependencies>